JoshVarty/Tennis/Report.md

 After computing the losses and optimizing, we apply a "soft update" to the target networks.
 This soft update is governed by a `tau` parameter (`1e-3`).

+One important thing to note is that although we are training the critic, we do not need to use its weights at test time.
+We simply ask the actor networks to tell us what actions to take.
+For this reason we don't save the critic weights to disk after reaching an average score of `0.5` over 100 episodes.

 ## Hyperparameters

  - Buffer Size: `1e6`